killianmuldoon/doca-platform/docs/guides/usecases/hbn_only/README.md

 The system is set up as described in the [system prerequisites](../prerequisites.md).
 The HBN DPUService has the additional requirements:

 ### Software prerequisites
-This guide uses the following tools which must be installed where it is running.
+This guide uses the following tools which must be installed on the machine where the commands contained in this guide run..
 - kubectl
 - helm
 - envsubst